NHSDigital/ccoe-mde/README.md

 ### Log Analytics Workspace

+Used to store the alerts extracted from MDE, unless an Event Hub is specified instead.
+Also used to capture Heartbeat messages from the function app, unless this option is turned off in the [App Settings](#app-settings).

-Used to store function logging data and, in default deployment, the alerts extracted from MDE.
-This must be created in advance of running the deployment and can be a pre-existing workspace.
+This Workspace must be created in advance of running the deployment and can be a pre-existing workspace.

 ## Deployment Guidelines